-None. - J. Effects on enrolled students: are program conflicts avoided?
+- J. Effects on enrolled students: are program conflicts avoided?
 Will your proposal make it easier or harder for students to meet graduation requirements?
 Can students complete the program in a reasonable time?
 Show that you have considered scheduling needs and demands on students' time.
 If a required course will be offered during summer only, provide a rationale.

-No effect. - K. Student or external market demand.
+It will not affect enrolled students. - K. Student or external market demand.
 What is your anticipated student audience?
 What evidence of student or market demand or need exists?
 What is the estimated enrollment?
 What other factors make your proposal beneficial to students?